RiiConnect24/Wii-Guide/_pages/Move-EmuNAND.md

 5. Press (B) to get back to the main menu
 6. Go to "SysNAND Backup/Restore", then select the "SysNAND Restore (keep a9lh)" option to restore your SysNAND from `NANDmin_emu.bin`
 7. Press (Select) to eject your SD card
-8. Put your SD card in your computer, then copy `NANDmin_emu.bin` and `NANDmin_emu.bin.sha` from the `/files9/` folder on your SD card to a safe location; make backups in multiple locations; this backup will save you from a brick if anything goes wrong in the future **(Your backup should match one of the sizes on [this](nand-size) page; if it does not, you should delete it and make a new one!)**
+8. Put your SD card in your computer, then copy `NANDmin_emu.bin` and `NANDmin_emu.bin.sha` from the `/files9/` folder on your SD card to a safe location
+  + Make backups in multiple locations
+  + This backup will save you from a brick if anything goes wrong in the future
+  + **Your backup should match one of the sizes on [this](nand-size) page; if it does not, you should delete it and make a new one!**
 9. Delete `NANDmin_emu.bin` from the `/files9/` folder on your SD card after copying it
 10. **Backup every file on your SD card to a folder on your computer, all files will be deleted in the next step**
 11. Reinsert your SD card into your 3DS